dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Dr.Duncan Coutts:**
-yeah I don't
+yes I don't
-know it yeah there is still there's still this difficulty I think in getting people to switch I think it may well be that that they end up converging a lot closer but I it may it may never be that the mainstream switches to pure functional programming I suspect that
+know it there is still there's still this difficulty I think in getting people to switch I think it may well be that they end up converging a lot closer but I it may it may never be that the mainstream switches to pure functional programming I suspect that